ericsonmichaelj/fihr-demo/README.md

 - UPHEALTH_CLIENT_ID
 - UPHEALTH_CLIENT_SECRET

+Alternatively you can find the configuration in `/server/constants.js` and replace the environmental variables wit your own keys.

 UPHEALTH_CLIENT_ID and UPHEALTH_CLIENT_SECRET are the client id and secret when registering.

 For more information see the link below:

 - https://1up.health/dev/quick-start